PangChung/pangchung.github.io/_pages/about.md

 * I earned my Ph.D. degree in Statistics at King Abdullah University of Science and Technology (KAUST) under Prof. [Raphaël Huser](https://cemse.kaust.edu.sa/stat/people/person/raphael-huser)'s supervision in June 2022.
 Before that, I obtained my bachelor's degree in financial mathematics at Southern University of Science and Technology (SUSTech), Shenzhen, China, in 2017 and a master's degree in Statistics at KAUST in 2018.
 My research mainly focuses on modeling spatial extremes, high-dimensional inference, and Bayesian inference.
 In addition, I am also interested in deep learning frameworks, e.g., GAN and VAE (Variational Autoencoder).

-* If you want to know recent updates about me, you can see my regular [blog posts](https://pangchung.github.io/year-archive/).
+* If you want to know more about me, you can see my regular [blog posts](https://pangchung.github.io/year-archive/).

 Publications
 ====